Dynamoid/dynamoid/README.md

 ### Dirty API

-Dynamoid supports Dirty API which equivalents to [Rails 5.2 `ActiveModel::Dirty`](https://api.rubyonrails.org/v5.2/classes/ActiveModel/Dirty.html).
+Dynamoid supports Dirty API which is equivalent to [Rails 5.2 `ActiveModel::Dirty`](https://api.rubyonrails.org/v5.2/classes/ActiveModel/Dirty.html).
 There is only one limitation - change in place of field isn't detected automatically.